 Clinical Guideline Recommendation(s) Chinical Guidenne as initial therapy for the treatment of RLS.
 If used, cardiopulmonary monitoring for fibrosis is necessary.
-Bromocriptine (7.5 mg) is considered likely efficacious for the treatment of RLS, as one small study has shown that it has a significant effect on subjective RLS symptoms, but it is rarely used for RLS treatment. • Pergolide (0.25 to 0.75 mg) has been shown to be efficacious in RLS for a therapeutic period up to one year proven by subjective sleep evaluation, the international restless leg scale, and polysomnographic data. • Cabergoline (0.5 to 3 mg) has proven to be efficacious for the treatment of RLS.
-Opioids Oxycodone is likely efficacious for the treatment of RLS in patients with aimificant daily are the second and and and and and and and and and a significant daily symptoms; however, this recommendation is based on a single four-week trial.
+Bromocriptine (7.5 mg) is considered likely efficacious for the treatment of RLS, as one small study has shown that it has a significant effect on subjective RLS symptoms, but it is rarely used for RLS treatment.
+Pergolide (0.25 to 0.75 mg) has been shown to be efficacious in RLS for a therapeutic period up to one year proven by subjective sleep evaluation, the international restless leg scale, and polysomnographic data.
+Cabergoline (0.5 to 3 mg) has proven to be efficacious for the treatment of RLS.
+Opioids Oxycodone is likely efficacious for the treatment of RLS in patients with significant daily symptoms; however, this recommendation is based on a single four-week trial.
 Methadone and tramadol are considered investigational for the treatment of RLS.
-Benzodiazepines Clonazepam (0.5 to 1 mg) is considered investigational.
-It has a very long half-life and may cause daytime somnolence; it may cause unwanted blunting of consciousness, especially in the elderly, and can decrease balance.
+Penzediazoninee Benzodiazepines Clonazepam (0.5 to 1 mg) is considered investigational.
+It has a very long half life and may equipe daytime compelence; it may equipe upwarted half-life and may cause daytime somnolence; it may cause unwanted blunting of consciousness, especially in the elderly, and can decrease balance.
+Dalance.
 Benzodiazepine receptor agonists Zolpidem (10 mg) is considered investigational for RLS.
 The role of the sedative hypnotics, perhaps as adjuvant medications to benefit sleep in RLS, remains to be defined.
-Anticonvulsants Gabapentin (200 to 2,000 mg) is efficacious for the treatment of RLS, and carbamazepine is likely efficacious.
+Antioonyulaanta Anticonvulsants Gabapentin (200 to 2,000 mg) is efficacious for the treatment of RLS, and carbamazepine is likely efficacious.
 Valproic acid is likely efficacious for the treatment of RLS, with special monitoring.
-These have been seen sense to be added a special set of the set of th monitoring.
 There have been rare reports of hepatotoxicity, thrombocytopenia, and prolonged coagulation times, and regular blood monitoring is recommended.
-Topiramate is considered investigational. and the second N-Methyl-D-aspartic acid antagonists Amantadine is investigational for the treatment of RLS.
+Topiramate is considered investigational.
+N-Methyl-D-aspartic acid antagonists Amantadine is investigational for the treatment of RLS.
 Up to one-third of patients may have central nervous system adverse effects.
-Clanidina Clonidine Clonidine is likely efficacious in RLS for those patients who are primarily bothered by symptoms at bedtime. bothered by symptoms at bedtime.
+Clonidine Clonidine is likely efficacious in RLS for those patients who are primarily bothered by symptoms at bedtime.
 Vitamins and minerals Oral iron is not an efficacious treatment for RLS in iron-sufficient individuals.
 It is investigational for the treatment of RLS in iron-deficient RLS patients and should be used with appropriate evaluations to ensure the patients do not develop an iron overload indicating possible hemochromatosis.
 Intravenous iron dextran is likely efficacious for the treatment of RLS